 Although it is a rare condition, PBD-ZSD patients have been identified all over the world.
-In the United States, it is estimated that PBD-ZSD occurs in 1 out of every 50,000 to 70,000 individuals.
-This estimate may be low-PBD-ZSD may be hard to recognize and diagnose because not all children have the same symptoms.
+In the United States, it is estimated that PBD-ZSD occurs in 1 in 50,000 to 1 in 75,000 live births.
+This estimate may be low- PBD-ZSD may be hard to recognize and diagnose because not all children have the same symptoms.